egovernment/egovernment.github.io/_how-to/part-a/162-change-the-label-of-a-field-in-the-form.markdown

 ---
 layout: recipe
-permalink: /how-to/create-a-new-tab-in-the-form/
+permalink: /how-to/change-the-label-of-a-field-in-the-form/
-title: 'Create a new tab in tabbed view of forms page'
+title: 'Change the label of a field of the form'
 category: '1.
 Part A'
 sub-category: 'Data'
-rate: '4'
+rate: '1'
-number: '172'
+number: '162'
-introduction-text: ''
+introduction-text: 'This recipe explains how to modify the labels of the fields of the form.
+This only applies to the fields in english language, as the translations are modified directly from the Translation interface of the system.'
-introduction-img: '101.png'
+introduction-img: '163.png'
-prevUrl: /how-to/create-a-new-section-in-the-form/
+prevUrl: /how-to/add-the-legend-text-of-a-section-of-the-form/
-nextUrl: /how-to/create-a-new-section-with-tables-in-the-form/
+nextUrl: /how-to/add-a-legend-for-the-field-of-the-form/
 done: ''
 ---